ShernOc/sherncafe/README.md

 # SHERN CAFE PLATFORM

-SHERN CAFE is a platform that allows customers to indulge and see the drinks that SHERN cafe has to offer .
+SHERN-CAFE is a platform that allows customers to indulge and see the drinks that SHERN cafe has to offer .
 As our customer you will select the products, drinks, and order and purchase.

 # Technology Used
-HTML and CSS
+HTML CSS and JavaScript

-Later allow the platform to be dynamic by utilizing:
+# Future Changes
   # Frontend
 Framework: ReactJS
 Styling: Tailwind CSS
 State Management: Redux Toolkit / useContext